adrianpriza-ai/elsnime/README.md

 | [Cronet](https://chromium.googlesource.com/chromium/src/+/master/components/cronet/) | Chromium's network stack used for consistent TLS fingerprinting and Cloudflare bypass. |
 | [SQLite](https://www.sqlite.org/) | Local relational database powering watch history, app settings, and the bounded TTL cache system. |

-If we have inadvertently omitted your project or misattributed any work, please open an issue so we can correct it.
+If any project or contributor was omitted or misattributed, please open an issue.

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 **Author:** Adrian Priza Wijaya — [coreygit1@gmail.com](mailto:coreygit1@gmail.com)